Sharrisii/TAZ_optional_usb_stick/README.md

 * load a user-set screen resolution
 * load a user-set keymap
 * set the local timezone for the lxpanel clock
-* load a customized openbox menu and openbox rc file, remove the menu button on lxpanel as this menubutton then becomes redundant
+* load a customized openbox menu and openbox rc file (this function is currently disabled), remove the menu button on lxpanel as this menubutton then becomes redundant
 * load gajim, linphone and claws-mail config settings
 * load a customized conky system monitor panel, openbox keybinds list panel, currency and commodity rates & weather & news panel
 * load configuration files for the printer (when using boot setup 2)